Next up in our beginner’s guide to water chemistry is KH.

 If you want to use peat to lower your KH, buy an aquarium-safe variety.
 Many types of peat are sold for use in gardening and are mixed with chemicals to cut down on mold, which could kill your fish.

 Why should your KH levels NEVER reach zero?

-For freshwater aquariums, you might have come across advice to lower your KH to zero.
+For freshwater aquariums, you might have come across advice to lower your KH (carbonate hardness) to zero.